oswanderson/iterm-zsh-tmux/README.md

 ## Oh-My-Zsh

-**Oh-y-zsh** is tool to customize your terminal interface using different colors themes and caracteres.
+**Oh-y-zsh** is a tool to customize your terminal interface using different colors themes and characteres.

 Install oh-my-zsh using the tutorial on https://github.com/robbyrussell/oh-my-zsh

-It's made using a `curl` or `wget` command.
+It can be done by using a `curl` or `wget` command.
 Super simple.

 ## PowerLevel9K